-Spotting hairline cracks in clay is normally very difficult.
+Spotting hairline cracks in clay is normally very difficult, especially in the first two stages of greenware.
 But when you do find one, you want to fix them right away.
 So when you finish molding your clay, make sure to go over it carefully to check for any cracks.

 You can normally find them where the clay is the thinnest or around structural weak points.
 For example, where two different pieces are attached like a handle on a mug.
 These types of cracks are especially common in hand-building projects and coil pots.